slbae/Leetcode/Arrays-Strings/README.md

 # Array & String problems from CCI

+## General Advice
+* Use ALL information stated in the problem description
+* Visualize multiple different example inputs and expected outputs
+* Think out loud (even if you think you made a mistake to revisit later)
+* Use process of elimination by going through different techniques that may/may not help
+* Don’t forget special cases and base cases

 ## Techniques
 * Sort the array/string
 * Use a hash map (O(1) lookup)
 * Use a balanced binary search tree (O(logn) lookup)
 * Use StringBuilder to avoid copying strings when appending to them (string = string + s),
 * Arrays and Strings are interchangeable (can convert to the other)
-* May be easier to modify Strings from the end instead of the beginning
+* May be easier to modify Arrays/Strings from the end instead of the beginning
+* ASCII count array: int[] count = new int[128] or HashMap<Character, Integer>
+* char - ‘a’ = offset of char from ‘a’
+* Two Pointer Method: ???????

 ## Helpful Data Structures
 [uses hash-based indexing for O(1) lookup and insertion]